 As business development manager, Jenny is responsible for identifying and developing the strategic growth within Women in Business.
 Maintaining and growing the network’s membership and optimising revenue streams as well as exploring opportunities for development and key partners.

 Jenny studied Management with Business Law and has ten years experience managing a local charity.
 She is looking forward to meeting and working with the members and enticing new members to come on board.

-Aaron manages the day-to-day administration of the organisation including the events, memberships, and the programmes.
+Niamh manages the day to day administration of the organisation including the events, memberships and the programmes.